 - help is available from the Counselling Service for students who lack confidence about their academic and study skills

-- the Oxford University Student Union (OUSU) Vice President (Graduates) is responsible for the mature students' campaign which puts on social events several times a term and offers the chance to meet other mature students from across the University.
-If you would like to join the mail list contact email@example.com, or email firstname.lastname@example.org for further details
+- the Oxford University Student Union (Oxford SU) Vice President (Graduates) is responsible for the STUDENTSplus campaign which puts on social events several times a term and offers the chance to meet other mature students from across the University.
+If you would like to opt in to the STUDENTSplus mailing list, and receive information about events and news that affect the mature students community, please send a blank email to firstname.lastname@example.org

-- OUSU also runs a free and confidential student advice service, offering support on any issues affecting students.
+- Oxford SU also run a free and confidential student advice service, offering support on any issues affecting students.
 Email email@example.com to make an appointment to see one of the advisors.